springernature/vpat/springerlink.md

 <br><br>
 Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) may be switched by the user between English and German.
 These pages use the language attribute on the HTML element to indicate which language is being used as the default language of a page.
 <br><br>
-Pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Book Series, Reference Works, and Reference Work Entries) are presented only in English, with the correct language attribute applied to the HTML element.
+Pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Book Series, Reference Works, and Reference Work Entries) are presented in English only, with the correct language attribute applied to the HTML element.
 <br><br>
 Pages located at checkout.springer.com may also be switched by the user between English and German.
 These pages use the language attribute on the HTML element, but incorrectly present the default language of the page as English at all times (i.e. even when the user selects German).
 The new version of the checkout process design at order.springer.com is presented in English only, so this criterion does not apply; we are in the process of transferring all checkout content to the new design.
 </td>